Lefroy Brooks Faucets

 So, then, who is Lefroy Brooks?

 Lefroy Brooks faucets are manufactured on the Chinese mainland by founded in 1979 as a plumbing products and sanitary wares distributor.
-Globe Union has become one of the world’s largest and suppliers of plumbing and sanitary products to other companies.
+It has since become one of the world’s largest and suppliers of plumbing and sanitary products to other companies.
 It sells its own faucets in North American under the

 For English faucets actually manufactured in the U.K., see: